Knowing and finding love

 First, we should enjoy Jesus being where he is—sitting, gloriously, with his Father (14:27-28).

 This may sound a strange place to begin, but it’s where Jesus starts when he wants to explain the joy he is going to give us.
-Jesus is going to the Father in heaven.
-And he says that if they loved him, they’d be glad.
+Jesus is going to his Father in heaven.
+And he tells the disciples that if they loved him, they’d be glad.

 From the point of view of the disciples, Jesus, going away isn’t an occasion for joy.
 They’ve been dependent on him for three years.
 I can imagine their dismay.
 Haven’t they loved him?
 And shouldn’t they want him to remain among them?

 But Jesus has been talking a lot about going to the Father in these precious hours.
-And he’s going to prepare a place for them as well—in his Father’s home.
-And shortly, he will ask the Father to restore him to the glory he left behind.
+And he’s going to prepare a place for them as well—in the home of his Father.
+And shortly, he will ask the Father to restore him to the glory he’s left behind.
 It’s what he wants.
 And he wants us to see him in this glory.

 We all need to lift our eyes to higher levels—to what is invisible.
 We need to rely on what we can’t manage—a kingdom that’s ruled by Jesus, sitting in the Father’s presence.